external-secrets/kubernetes-external-secrets/README.md

     property: api-key
 ```

+If you use Vault Namespaces (a Vault Enterprise feature) you can set the namespace to interact with via the `VAULT_NAMESPACE` environment variable.

 If Vault uses a certificate issued by a self-signed CA you will need to provide that certificate:

 ```sh